Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-The interpretation most consistent with the set of our empirical findings is as follows, relating to the power balance between Islamic states and European military during the colonial era.
+The interpretation aligning with the set of empirical findings concerns the balance of military power between Islamic states and European military forces during colonial invasion.

-The Islamic state forces closer to the coastal area could obtain arms and ammunition easily and directly from European traders (\citealt{Smith1989}).
-For example, Samori had access to weapons from traders and imported more modern weapons from Sierra Leone to fight the French (\citealt{Crowder1971}).
-Like Samori, the Islamic states with better access to weapons adopted the confrontation strategy including guerilla tactics against European colonizers and fought more intensely with them.
-Consequently, the European military forces militarily defeated such states.
-These states ceased to exist and the seeds of jihadist ideology in them also diminished.
+Islamic state forces with reasonable access to coastal areas could directly obtain arms and ammunition from European traders (e.g., \citealt{Kea1971, Law1976, Thornton1999}), influencing how they confronted European invasion.
+Samori’s (Wassoulou) state forces exemplify this pattern.
+They imported more modern weapons from Sierra Leone, and adopted a hard confrontation strategy against European forces, including guerilla tactics (\citealt{Legassick1966, Crowder1971}).
+Such Islamic state forces with relatively good access to modern weapons engaged in more intense fighting with European colonizers.
+As a result, European military forces decisively defeated such state forces.
+Consequently, these states ceased to exist, and the seeds of jihadist ideology within them might also have diminished.

-The Islamic state forces with worse access to weapons, on the other hand, did not fight as intensely against European forces due to the extreme and obvious asymmetry in fighting power between them.
-For example, \citet{Crowder1971} writes ``the reasons for the ineffectiveness of Tukulor military resistance are fairly obvious.''
-The author then describes the military as ``hopelessly outgunned'' by French military, which led to no military resistance for most of the conquest period.
-In these circumstances, such states followed strategies of alliance, acquiescence, or submission with respect to European forces.
-These states also ceased to exist, but the seeds of jihadist ideology in them did {\it not} diminish, which could cause future jihadist conflicts.\footnote{ Recall from section \ref{sec_history_19th} that weapons could be obtained from Europeans in exchange for slaves.
-Recall from Table \ref{tab_ols_colonial_activity_water} that slave exports were observed in locations further away from the ancient lakes which strongly predict contemporary jihad.
-Reasonably assuming that weapon access was higher around locations where slaves were exported, this observation is also consistent with the distinct spatial distributions between historical and contemporary jihads. }
+By contrast, Islamic state forces with limited access to weapons did not engage as fiercely with European forces due to stark asymmetries in military capacity.
+Two prominent examples are the Tukulor Empire and the Sokoto Caliphate, both of which ultimately adopted submission as primary strategy in the face of overwhelming military asymmetries.
+For example, \citet{Crowder1971} notes, ``the reasons for the ineffectiveness of Tukulor military resistance are fairly obvious,'' further describing them as ``hopelessly outgunned'' by the French military, which resulted in no military resistance for most of the conquest period.
+Similarly, in the Sokoto Caliphate, limited access to European weapons and the resulting inferiority in weapon quality ultimately left it with ``no tactics, no personal gallantry and no resistance'' against European conquest (\citealt{Crowder1971}, p.
+294).
+Under such circumstances, these state forces resorted to strategies of alliance, acquiescence, or submission to European powers.
+While these states also ceased to exist, the seeds of jihadist ideology within them were {\it not} diminished, fueling future jihadist conflicts.